Arizona's Big-City Destination

 After supper, put a glide in your stride and check out one of Scottsdale's flashy nightclubs.
 The 18,000-square-foot scenester-club Axis/Radius (7340 E. Indian Plaza) is a hip spot to bump-n-grind; phone (480) 970-1112.

 Feeling lucky after dinner?
 Head to the We-Ko-Pa Resort and Conference Center .
-The low-key, 24-hour casino is a fun way to spend the evening, provided you're winning big.
+The low-key, 24-hour casino offers plenty of fun things to do during the evening, provided you're winning big.

-While a round of golf or a spa treatment tops most Phoenix vacation itineraries, there's no shortage of attractions to keep you busy after you birdie the 18th hole or peel off that detoxifying seaweed wrap.
+While a round of golf or a spa treatment tops most Phoenix vacation itineraries, there's no shortage of fun things to do after you birdie the 18th hole or peel off that detoxifying seaweed wrap.
 When planning an outing, keep in mind that the Valley of the Sun—which includes Phoenix, Tempe, Scottsdale, Mesa, Sun City and Glendale—covers a big area.
 Public transportation is limited, and driving the freeways from one end of the valley to the other can take some time, especially in rush-hour traffic.
 Keep a cool head, and if it's summer, crank up the AC.

 Stroll through the Heard Museum , a AAA GEM attraction that explores the rich history and arts of the Southwest's Native American cultures.
 The downtown museum has a massive permanent collection—pottery, jewelry, sculpture, textiles, hundreds of Kachina dolls—but the layout is so seamless you won't feel overwhelmed.
 A museum highlight is Steven Yazzie's provocative, 160-foot-wide “Fear of a Red Planet” mural, which depicts Southwest Native American history, from the coming of Kit Carson to modern tribal casinos.